speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 The home page needs a little bit more organization:

 - The `h1` should be inside a `header`
-- Change the `p` tag to a `nav` tag to better indicate its semantic role
+- Wrap the `ul` in a `nav` tag to better indicate its semantic role
 - Below the `nav`, add a `main` element.
 This will be where the main content of the pages goes.
   - Within `main`, add an `h2` with the content "ZipPay Home"
 - Below the `main`, add a `footer` with the following information: